Learning Self-Growth Maps for Fast and Accurate Imbalanced Streaming Data Clustering: Experiments

-Four experiments, i.e., efficiency evaluation, clustering accuracy evaluation, ablation study, and parameter sensitivity evaluation, have been conducted on ten datasets with ten counterparts (seven existing methods and three ablated versions of LSROM).
-In the following, we first provide the experimental settings, and then demonstrate experimental results.
+Three experiments, i.e., efficiency evaluation, clustering accuracy evaluation, and ablation study, have been conducted on eleven datasets by comparing ten counterparts, including eight existing methods and two ablated versions of SOHI.